spinnaker/spinnaker.github.io/reference/halyard/commands.md

  * `--client-id`: The OAuth client ID you have configured with your OAuth provider.
  * `--client-secret`: The OAuth client secret you have configured with your OAuth provider.
  * `--no-validate`: (*Default*: `false`) Skip validation.
- * `--preEstablishedRedirectUri`: The externally accessible URL for Gate.
+ * `--pre-established-redirect-uri`: The externally accessible URL for Gate.
 For use with load balancers that do any kind of address manipulation for Gate traffic, such as an SSL terminating load balancer.
  * `--provider`: The OAuth provider handling authentication.
 The supported options are Google, GitHub, and Azure
- * `--userInfoRequirements`: (*Default*: `(empty)`) The map of requirements the userInfo request must have.
+ * `--user-info-requirements`: (*Default*: `(empty)`) The map of requirements the userInfo request must have.
 This is used to restrict user login to specific domains or having a specific attribute.
 Use equal signs between key and value, and additional key/value pairs need to repeat the flag.
-Example: '--userInfoRequirements foo=bar --userInfoRequirements baz=qux'.
+Example: '--user-info-requirements foo=bar --userInfoRequirements baz=qux'.

 ---
 ## hal config security authn oauth2 enable